JIN-HY/pollenHJ/README.md

 # pollenHJ
-pollen-sequencing pipeline modified by HJ
+pollen-sequencing pipeline modified by HJ \n
-The pipeline was first written by Yumin Huang
+The pipeline was first written by Yumin Huang \n
-Step8 needs categorizing SE and PE
+Step8 needs categorizing SE and PE \n